slu2023/slu-personal-project-proposal-no2/README.md

 1. Create a question asking the user's name

-2. Determine which translate direction is going to be used
+2. Determine which translate direction is going to be used, goes into second loop:ENG-CS or third loop: CS-ENG.

 3. Create a ENG-CS cipher method